-When you have made changes of the product names, descriptions and SEO settings, you are suggested to submit a sitemap to Google to get your website indexed.
-For the steps of submitting a sitemap to Google, you may refer to below FAQ: Verify Google Search Console and Submit Sitemap.
+When you have made changes to the product names, descriptions, and SEO settings, you are suggested to submit a sitemap to Google to get your website indexed.
+For the steps of submitting a sitemap to Google, you may refer to the below FAQ: Verify Google Search Console and Submit Sitemap.

 Please note: structured data allows search engines to read pages' information.
 However, Google cannot guarantee that the structured data will appear in search results.
 Google shows dynamic search results to provide users with the best search experience.
 However, the search results can be affected by many factors, including users' search history, location, and device type.